Gabriela Dabrowski: 2026: World No. 2, third Wimbledon final, back with Stefani & 100th major match win

+Dabrowski and Stefani then started the grass-court season at the 2026 Queen's Club Championships, their first grass tournament together.
+They were defeated in the second round by Iva Jović and McCartney Kessler, in three sets.

+At Eastbourne, they won the title by defeating Czech pair of Jesika Malečková and Miriam Škoch in the final, which was postponed by one day due to rain.
+It was their third title of the season in the third final.

+It was their five title playing together, and second on the WTA 250 level.

+At the 2026 Wimbledon Championships, as second seeds, Dabrowski recorded her 100th main-draw win in Grand Slam tournaments, when she and Stefani defeated Alexa Guarachi and Alicja Rosolska, in straight sets.

+In the quarterfinal, they defeated unseeded pair of Katarzyna Piter and Anna Sisková.

+In their first semifinal, they won against No. 13 seeds Shuko Aoyama and Liang En-shuo.

+Dabrowski reached her third final at the event, but lost again, this time to Kristina Mladenovic and Guo Hanyu, in straight sets.

+It was the pair's first major final together.

 World TeamTennis

 Dabrowski made her World TeamTennis as a wildcard player for the Philadelphia Freedoms.
 She returned as a roster player for the Orange County Breakers in the 2020 season at The Greenbrier.

 Personal life

 On 31 December 2024, Dabrowski revealed she had been diagnosed with breast cancer in April that year and had undergone treatment including two surgeries during a three-month break from tennis.
 Writing on Instagram she said it was "a privilege to call myself a survivor" and "early detection saves lives."